austintheriot/resonix/README.md

 - Enable sampling from multi-channel audio input

-- Visualize ALL channels of grain (rather than just left / right) and make it more prominent (reconsider controls placement)

-- enable uploading you own audio file

 - split granular synth into its own repo / separate website entry before adding more features?

-- Show audio output amplitude visualization
 - Show recording buffer visualization (or at least some sort of indication recording is taking place)

 - Interpolate changes in Gain